Digging deeperPlant Library

 An extremely narrow and upright small evergreen tree, with showy powdery blue foliage and blue berries; adaptable to dry soils, but needs full sun; excellent for color, articulation or screening, makes a curious, almost formal tall evergreen hedge

-Blue Arrow Juniper has attractive blue foliage.
-The scale-like leaves are highly ornamental and remain blue throughout the winter.
+Blue Arrow Juniper is a dwarf conifer which is primarily valued in the landscape or garden for its rigidly columnar form.
+It has attractive blue evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and remain blue throughout the winter.
 It produces silvery blue berries from late spring to late winter.
-The flowers are not ornamentally significant.

 Blue Arrow Juniper is a dense multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.